fim-engineering/frontend/README.md

 ```
 $ npm run build
 ```
-clean the `dist` folder and rebuilds the app for deployment
+Clean the `dist` folder and rebuilds the app for deployment

 ## Run automated test suite
 ```